gsmoon97/CS4248/README.md

 # CS4248 - Natural Language Processing
 ## Grammar Error Correction with Bidirectional Encoder Representations from Transformers (GECwBERT)
-Authors: Moon Geonsik, Rui Zhi, Surthi, Tian Yong, Xingquan
+Authors: Moon Geonsik, Rui Zhi, Sruthi Saravanan, Tian Yong Goh, Xingquan

 GECwBERT is a model which consists of two main tasks 1) Grammar Error Detection(GED) and 2) Grammar Error Correction(GEC).
 For this model, GED will be used to fine-tune the pretrained model and GEC will be used to correct the sentences.